Ogoa/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 7-printf_chessboard.c
 Task 6
-Thisprogram contains a function that prints a chessboard.
+Thisp rogram contains a function that prints a chessboard.

+8-print_diagsums.c
+Task 7
+This program contains a function that prints the sum of the two diagonals of a square matrix of integers.
+Use of the standard library is allowed.